vmzakharov/dataframe-ec/README.md

 ### Script

-A DSL script is a one or more statements (see below for the kinds of statements supported).
+A DSL script is a sequence of one or more statements (see below for the kinds of statements supported).
 The result of executing a script is the value of the last statement (or expression) that was executed in the script.

 ### Value Types